Quick Reference

 - enables validation, auto-generated documentation, and type safety

-Glossary Term Entry Location: Core Concepts - schema
+Glossary Term Entry Location: Core Concepts, API Fundamentals - schema

 Scrum